mckelvey/base/README.md

 ### Static/Production

-To output final files for production, issue the following command:
+To output final files for production, issue one of the following commands:

 `$ gulp dist`

+`$ gulp live`

-This composes all the files in /client as with development, but adds additional minification, etc. for final output (and skips the server of course).
-All final files will be written to the /dist folder.
+Both compose all the files in /client as with development, but adds additional minification, etc. for final output (and skips the server of course).
+All final files will be written to the /dist or /live folders, respectively.

 Should you plan to use the /dist folder as a static site, you may need to have it (and all the paths) be at a different location/path.
-If you wish, you can add to the default path, e.g. /images becomes [/prefixed-path]/images via the same-named variable in the gulpfile after the required libraries.
+If you wish, you can add to the default path, e.g. /images becomes [/prefixed-path]/images via the DIST_PREFIX_PATH variable in the gulpfile after the required libraries.
 This path is also output in the default layout prefixed to styles and scripts.

+The difference between /dist and /live is the use of a DIST_PREFIX_PATH.
+If you are using the /dist folder as a sharable preview (for instance) then you’ll want a non-prefixed version for the final site.
+This is the live version— dist without any prefixing.

 ## Upstream Updates